inko-lang/inko/docs/source/getting-started/memory-management.md

 Both unique references and owned values allow you to call methods on them, though this comes with a set of rules.
 These rules are as follows:

-1. If a method takes any arguments, or specifies a throw type or a return type, the types must be "sendable".
+1. If a method takes any arguments and/or specifies a return type, these types must be "sendable".
 If any of these types isn't sendable, the method isn't available.
-2. If a method doesn't take any arguments and is immutable, and returns and/or throws an owned value, the method is available if and only if these types are sendable (including any sub values they may store).
+2. If a method doesn't take any arguments and is immutable, and returns an owned value, the method is available if and only if these types are sendable (including any sub values they may store).

 A "sendable" type is a type that can cross the boundary between a unique value and the outside world, or a type that can be sent to another process.
 A type is